 Daniel Patrick Moynihan appealed to this sense of reality when he distinguished programs from policies.
 Programs are about inputs: staff hired, structures built, benefits paid, etc. Policies are about programs and their consequences—about the relationship between efforts and outcomes.

 A mere program, bereft of any such guidance, is prone to impotence.
 A policy without a discernible purpose, however, is incoherent.
 In politics, it only makes sense to speak of doing what “works” when there is some rough agreement about the ends pursued.
 Louis Hartz was right: “It is only when you take your ethics for granted that all problems emerge as problems of technique.”
 Policy, then, is entangled with judgments of value.

 Henri de Saint-Simon’s vision of “replacing the government of persons by the administration of things” is a mirage.
 As you approach, it dissolves.
-Technocracy would only be feasible if conflicts between values could be reduced to technical problems of specialized knowledge, but this is a category error.
+Technocracy would only be feasible if every conflict between values and every clash of interests could be reduced to a technical problem of specialized knowledge, but this is a category mistake.